ibm-cloud-docs/app-configuration/ac-ts-ff-zero-env.md

 {: support}

+Default values are assigned to the feature flags or properties in certain environments.
 {: tsSymptoms}

-Default values are assigned to the feature flags or properties in certain environments.
+A feature flag is always created under an environment.
 {: tsCauses}
-A feature flag is always created under an environment.

 Though the flag is created under an environment, it is made available to all environments with default values.
-Flag Values, tags, segment values are relevant only to the environment where the update is executed.
+Flag Values, tags, and segment values are relevant only to the environment where the update is executed.

+Feature flag or Property values can be updated specifically to an environment.
 {: tsResolve}
-Feature flag or Property values can be updated specifically to an environment.